Vyral/gary-jacklin-recruiting/_posts/2022-05-13-how-to-convince-worried-clients-to-sell.md

 <center><a href="https://join.gochicagolandhomes.com/ask/e2b982bb7c471a7d246973b1e55e625c"><img width="343" height="72" src="uploads/FreeDownloadsButton-343.png" /></a></center>

+<center>&nbsp;</center>

-Right now many sellers who also have to buy are dragging their feet because they’re concerned about everything currently going on with our economy, like inflation and increased interest rates.
-However, they’re missing the bigger picture: Real estate is the biggest hedge against inflation.
+Right now, many sellers who also have to buy are dragging their feet because they’re concerned about everything currently going on with our economy, like inflation and increased interest rates.
+However, they’re missing the bigger picture: Real estate is the best hedge against inflation.
 Here are the three main strategies you can use to explain to sellers why now is the best time to sell their current home and buy a new one:

 **1\.
 Put less money down.** The majority of homeowners have equity in their homes, which can help them put less money down on their next house, like 5% instead of 10% or 20%.
 They may have equity left over, which they can use to pay off other debts such as car loans or credit cards.
 The only tax-deductible interest they have is the mortgage interest.